rjandonirahmana/rjandonirahmana/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on
--------1.crowdfunding
+- 🔭 1.crowdfunding
--------2.online shop
+- 🔭 2.online shop
--------3.online chat(still on local and im gonna release on private)
+- 🔭 3.online chat(still on local and im gonna release on private)
--------which i just started this month (october 2021)
+- 🔭 -which i just started this month (october 2021)

 WARNING : !!!!!
-IF I HAPPEN TO READ MY CODE ON SOMEONE's REPOSITORY WITHOUT MY CONSENT I WOULD GIVE SPECIAL TREAT BY POSTING ON LINKEDIN ABOUT THAT BAD ATTITUDE
+PLEASE DONT JUST COPY MY CODE WITHOUT MY CONSENT.

 - 🌱 I’m currently learning docker, AWS, kubernetes
 - 👯 I’m looking to collaborate on open source project